pcdevil/g/README.md

 Calling it without arguments executes the `git status` itself if the _CWD_ is a git repository, otherwise calls the `git --help` command.

+### cd
+Similarly to the built-in `cd` command, this changes the current directory too but it jumps to a directory relative to the git root.
+It can be handy if your project is several level deep and have to change directory very often to an upper level folder (eg.: `dist`, `node_modules`).

 ## Install

 1. Clone the repositoy to a desired folder